mkorthof/freenom-script/README.md

 The installer creates "/etc/cron.d/freenom" or systemd timers so the script runs automatically at certain intervals.
 You just have to set your domain(s), the installer will tell you how.
 You can also have a look at the Examples and manual steps below.

+**NOTE: The 'correct' systemd dir for 'local' unit files seems to differ per distro (see also [#28](https://github.com/mkorthof/freenom-script/issues/28)) and the installer currently skips setting up systemd timers as well as cron currently**

 ### Cron

 To manually configure cron: